Leigh-Anne Pinnock

-Leigh-Anne Pinnock (born 4 October 1991) is an English singer and actress.
-She rose to prominence as a member of the girl group Little Mix, which was formed and won the eighth series of, The X Factor UK.
-As part of the group, she won three Brit Awards and achieved 19 top-ten singles and five number one entries on the UK Singles Chart, before going on hiatus in 2022.
-In 2021, she made her acting debut in the film Boxing Day.
+Leigh-Anne Gray (née Pinnock; born 4 October 1991) is an English singer and actress.
+She rose to prominence as a member of the girl group Little Mix, which was formed on and won the eighth series of The X Factor.
+As part of the group, she won three Brit Awards and achieved 19 top-ten singles and five number-one entries on the UK Singles Chart before the group went on hiatus in 2022.
+In 2023, Pinnock began her solo career, releasing the singles "Don't Say Love" and "My Love" featuring Ayra Starr, both of which reached the top 30 of the UK Singles Chart.

-As part of her solo career, Pinnock has released the singles "Don't Say Love" and "My Love" featuring Ayra Starr.
-Her third single "Stealin' Love" was preceded by the release of her debut EP No Hard Feelings on 31 May 2024, which reached number thirty eight on the UK Albums Sales Chart.
-In July 2025, she released her first single as an independent titled, "Been a Minute".
+In 2024, Pinnock released her third single, "Stealin' Love", which preceded the release of her debut EP, No Hard Feelings, on 31 May 2024.
+In July 2025, she released her first single as an independent artist, titled "Been a Minute".
+In February 2026, she released her debut solo album, My Ego Told Me To, which reached number three on the album charts in both the United Kingdom and Scotland.

-Pinnock is noted for advocating for various racial issues and for racial equality, which earned her a National Diversity and Visionary Honour Award.
+Pinnock is noted for advocating racial issues and racial equality, earning her a National Diversity Award and a Visionary Honour Award.
 Her documentary, Leigh-Anne: Race, Pop & Power (2021), received critical acclaim and was nominated for Best Authored Documentary at the 26th National Television Awards.
-In 2023, she won Musician of the Year and Breakthrough Artist at the Glamour Awards 2024.
+In 2021, she made her acting debut in the film Boxing Day.
+In 2023, she won the Musician of the Year and Breakthrough Artist awards at the Glamour Awards.

 Early life

-Leigh-Anne Pinnock was born on 4 October 1991, to black mixed-race parents Deborah Thornhill, a history teacher, and John Pinnock, a champion boxer, and was raised in a Caribbean household.
-Both of her grandfathers immigrated to the United Kingdom in the 1960s and entered interracial relationships.
-She lived in High Wycombe, Buckinghamshire, with her two older sisters Sian-Louise and Sairah.
+Leigh-Anne Pinnock was born on 4 October 1991 in High Wycombe, Buckinghamshire.
+She was born to Black mixed-race parents; Deborah Thornhill, a history teacher, and John Pinnock, a champion boxer, and was raised in a Caribbean household.
+Both of her grandfathers migrated to the United Kingdom in the 1960s and entered interracial relationships.
+She has two older sisters, Sian-Louise and Sairah.
 Sairah became her manager following Little Mix's hiatus in 2022.
-She has Barbadian and Jamaican ancestry and counts Jamaica as her second home.
+She has Barbadian and Jamaican ancestry and considers Jamaica her second home.

-Before joining Little Mix, Pinnock worked as a waitress at Pizza Hut and used to post her music on MySpace and Facebook.
-Her early experience of organised singing came when she joined a youth club and choir then run by Jay Blades, who later became a trustee of her charity The Black Fund, which she founded in 2021.
-In 2020, Pinnock spoke out about the first time she experienced racism, at the age of nine, for a documentary that was later aired on Channel 4.
+Pinnock attended the Sir William Ramsay School in Hazlemere, where she was appointed head girl.
+Before joining Little Mix, Pinnock worked as a waitress at Pizza Hut and posted her music on MySpace and Facebook.
+Her early experience of organised singing came when she joined a youth club and choir run by Jay Blades, who later became a trustee of her charity The Black Fund, which she founded in 2021.
+In 2020, Pinnock spoke about her first experience of racism at age nine for a documentary that was later aired on Channel 4.